-- NUP is a well-resourced University and its ambitious expansion plans were outlined during the visit, e.g., new amphitheatre, new campus, etc. - The staff-student ratio is low and a strong feature of NUP, i.e., the ratio was presented as 14:1. - Strong industry links were highlighted throughout the EEC visit. - The facilities at the University were of the required standard with flexible teaching spaces, high-tech teaching aids, and appropriate student spaces. - The library facilities and resources were in line with expectations for the University and the programme under evaluation. - It was evident at the EEC visit that there were adequate resources around student support.
+- CUT is a well-resourced University and its expansion plans were obvious given the amount of construction work being undertaken during the visit. - The staff-student ratio is low and a strong feature of CUT. - The facilities at the University were impressive with flexible teaching spaces, high-tech and low-tech teaching aids, and appropriate student spaces. - The library facilities and resources were in line with expectations for the University and the programme under evaluation. - It was clear that there were adequate resources around student support and the University had coped well with increased demands on counselling services (through COVID, etc.). - The placement elective was well resourced, which was evidenced by the positive feedback from students who took it. - Students enrolling on the programme under evaluation are offered foundation type courses to prepare them if they are not from a finance background.